Materials, Processes and Drawing Bootcamp

 How will I learn?

-There are lectures, discussions with your tutors and classmates to get their perspectives, and practise-based design activities to develop your design skills and help you understand the learning outcomes.
+There are lectures in the form of audio podcasts and discussions with your classmates to get their perspectives, and practise-based design activities to develop your skills and theoretical knowledge that will support your learning.
+You will produce research and materials, processes and drawing investigation using your sketchbook/journal and produce a final outcome that will be submitted as a photograph as evidence you have completes the learning unit.
 You access everything through an easy to use online platform: course content, media rich learning resources.

-Define your professional identity as a designer.
-You will learn the basic principles of what design is, and what is does by working through an exciting project.
-You will gain an understanding of how to use the basic materials, processes and techniques–as well as drawing in your sketchbook–to produce a final outcome that’s will nurture your creativity, and passion for design.
+Define your identity as a designer.
+You will learn the basic principles of what design is, and what is does by working through three exciting live project ‘briefs’.
+You will gain an understanding of how to use the basic materials, processes and techniques–as well as drawing and writing in your sketchbook/journal–to produce a portfolio of work that demonstrates you creativity, passion and comprehension of design.

 For teachers and educators